Trigger warning: This article contains information about experiencing a panic attack and/or mental health which may be triggering to survivors.

 After so many months of struggle, stressing over grades, crying, and a panic attack (or more), I had earned a B!
 More importantly, this “B” allowed me to stay on track for a Biology degree on the pre-med track.

-So please, if you’re stressing over grades, struggling with classes, feel like you’re drowning and won’t be able to make it through the semester, talk to your parents, a teacher, or even me!
+So please, if your child is stressing over grades, struggling with classes, or feeling like they are drowning and won’t be able to make it through the semester, have them talk to a teacher, counselor, or even me!
 Reach out to someone and ask for help.
-Having a tutor can make a difference in not only your grades, but your confidence, happiness, and overall well-being in school.
+Finding a tutor for your child or a resource to give you the confidence and skills you need to better help them can make a difference in not only your child’s grades, but their confidence, happiness, and overall well-being in school.